 - Add some hot sauce to the campfire sauce to light it up.

-- Brush melted butter on the very top of the buns after assembling to make them look even better.
+- Brush melted butter on the very top of the buns after assembling to make them look and taste even better.

 - Is there something that you do different or would add to these to make them better?
 Let everyone know in the comments below.